2025 Call for Proposals Now Open

 Call for Proposals

-The 2024 Spring Grant Round is open to a broad range of stakeholders and community partners who can be effective agents to advance efforts to enhance Ontario’s Greenbelt.
+The 2025 Winter Grant Round is open to a broad range of stakeholders and community partners who can be effective agents to advance efforts to enhance Ontario’s Greenbelt.
 Applicants can include registered charities or other qualified recipients such as incorporated non-profit organizations with audited financial statements, municipalities, First Nations, and conservation authorities with projects aligned to the funding streams.
 Organizations can apply individually or in collaboration with others.
 Lead applicants must be a registered charity or non-profit organization.

-We are accepting Letters of Intent (LOIs) for our 2024 Spring Grant Round.
-LOIs are due by 5 p.m. on March 22, 2024.
+We are accepting Letters of Intent (LOIs) for our 2025 Winter Grant Round.
+LOIs are due by 5 p.m. on Friday, February 21, 2025.

 Our Grant Guidelines provide helpful guidance on how to apply, an overview of the Foundation’s grant making approach; important considerations for applicants, and an outline of the three funding streams: Resilient Greenbelt, Sustainable Greenbelt and Accessible Greenbelt.